Trekking in the Highlands of the Ngorongoro Crater

 A Flamboyance of flamingos

-The Crater Highlands trek is not as difficult as climbing Kilimanjaro or Mt Meru; there is a lot of uphill and downhill trekking but no significant altitude changes, so it should be enjoyable.
-You will hike all the way to Ol Donyo Lengai, “The Peak of God,” the sacred mountain of the Massai people.
+The Crater Highlands trek is not as difficult as climbing Kilimanjaro or Mt Meru; there is a lot of uphill and downhill trekking, but no significant altitude changes, so it should be enjoyable.
+You will hike all the way to Ol Donyo Lengai, “The Peak of God,” the sacred mountain of the Maasai people.

-You won’t have to worry about your luggage because you’ll just be carrying a small daypack and the rest will be carried by porters and donkeys.
+You won’t have to worry about your luggage: you’ll just carry a small daypack, and the rest will be carried by porters and donkeys.

 The safari concludes with a night climb to the active volcano Ol Donyo Lengai, a sacred peak for the Maasai people, for a spectacular sunrise perspective of Mount Kilimanjaro.
-On the safari, you will largely be walking, but you will also be driving for certain miles.
-This is due to the fact that the distance is too enormous to be covered in only five days.
+On the safari, you will spend most of the time walking, but you will also drive for some miles.
+This is because the distance is too great to cover in only five days.
 For security reasons, your automobile will be with you the entire time.
 If you or any member of your party falls ill, we must be able to transport you to a hospital as soon as possible.

 The Ngorongoro Conservation Area